N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### Important

-Please ensure you rescan any custom PME monitoring you may have and run a patch detection after running this script to ensure patch management (Patch Status v2) is operating fully again.
+Please ensure you rescan any custom PME monitoring you may have and run a patch detection after running this script to ensure Patch Status v2 is operating fully again.

 ### System Requirements